This post may contain affiliate links. Read my full disclosure policy.

 - Add cooked, chilled quinoa to a large bowl.
 Finely dice strawberries and add to the bowl.
 Finely dice the cucumber and red onion and add to the bowl.
 Chop mint and parsley.
 Don’t skimp on the herbs ( here is where the flavor is), and add to bowl.
 You can always add more.
 Gently Toss.

-- For extra heartiness, add feta or goat cheese crumbles and toasted pistachios or slivered almonds.
+- For extra heartiness, add feta or goat cheese crumbles, avocado, or toasted pistachios or slivered almonds.
 Enjoy!!